-In summary, we rarely carry out works due to light or shade.
-Any tree works carried out are normally instructed due to other reasons, for instance the condition of the tree, to reduce the potential for damage to adjacent structures, etc. which may have the associated benefit of reducing the specific light / shade concerns of the individual.
+In summary, we rarely carry out work due to light or shade.
+Any tree work carried out is normally instructed due to other reasons, for instance the condition of the tree, or to reduce the potential for damage to adjacent structures, etc. Such work may have the associated benefit of reducing the specific light/shade concerns of the individual.

-Falling debris (branches, twigs, leaves/ needles, flowers, seed/ fruit, honeydew)
+Falling debris (branches, twigs, leaves/needles, flowers, seed/fruit, honeydew)

 We do remove dead, dying, disease and dangerous branches from our trees where there is a high possibility of harm or damage occurring.
-We do not prune trees because they shed twigs, leaves / needles, flowers or seed / fruit as part of their natural processes.
-Where the works necessary to reduce their occurrence would be detrimental to the tree's health and amenity of the area we will not normally carry out these works.
+We do not prune trees because they shed twigs, leaves/needles, flowers, or seed/fruit as part of their natural processes.

 Honeydew is a result of aphids feeding upon the tree.
 The amount produced can vary depending upon climate and levels of predation.
-There are no practicable ways of managing such issues reasonably, without removing the trees.
+There are no practicable ways of managing such issues, without removing the trees.
 As such, honeydew is not normally sufficient reason to prune a tree.

-Basal growth (sucker / epicormic growth)
+Basal growth (sucker/epicormic growth)

 This is the growth at the base of the tree and sometimes up the main trunk and is common with mature Lime trees.
-Where this growth causes obstruction or blocks sightlines then it will be removed and in some cases it is desirable to remove the re-growth periodically for aesthetic reasons.
+Where this growth causes obstruction or blocks sightlines then it will be removed and, in some cases, it is desirable to remove the regrowth periodically for aesthetic reasons.